 2) Inclusive Playground Design

+At Playworld, for instance, our AeroGlider™ is a glider that children in wheelchairs, younger children and older children can all use.
 These types of play equipment can also be a good value since more children can use them.

-3) A New Focus On Child Growth and Development
+3) A New Focus on Child Growth and Development

 Newer play equipment is based on the idea that play can be an enriching play experience, intended to encourage the following: